Lamination Stacks Of Industrial Motor Cores in China

 Rotary Notching

 The outer diameter of our most extensive punching sheet is as high as 1250mm, currently the giant silicon steel coil’s width.
-This diameter is very suitable for large-size motor cores.

 progressive stamping